mich0w0h/macaron-web/README.md

-# Project Name
+# Macaron web

-This repository contains the source code for a web application with frontend and backend services.
+This repository contains the source code for a web application where you can enjoy chatting with Macaron.

 ## Prerequisites